gorbash1370/whisper-wrapper/README.md

 * `move_processed` and `path_for_processed` - specify if / where you want the audio files to be moved to a different directory after processing.
 * `model_options` - specify which OpenAI Whisper model you want to use for the transcription.
 * `delimiter` - customise the delimiter or omit by supplying an empty string `""`
 * `word interval` - customise the word interval for line wrapping and line numbers.
-See [##Line Numbers and Line Wrapping Section](#line-numbers-and-line-wrapping) above.
+See [#Line Numbers and Line Wrapping section](#line-numbers-and-line-wrapping) above.
 * `header_parts` in `create_header` - customise the header fields: see [#The Header section](#the-header) above.